 We’ve all got home improvement projects we know we should crack on with.
 According to research from B&Q at the start of 2019, Brits typically have 16 small projects either on the go or on their minds.

 The same research also revealed that replacing tiling was a project one in six respondents felt needed to be done at home.

 So what’s holding people back from replacing tiles which they know need a refresh?
 Perhaps it’s the fact they don’t know how to get rid of them properly.

-Our guide on how to remove wall tiles like a pro will teach you everything you need to know, and it could even save you a bundle compared to calling in a professional tiler.
+Our guide on how to remove wall tiles will teach you everything you need to know, and it could even save you a bundle compared to calling in a professional tiler.